-MIAMI – Today in Aviation, UK charter and sub-lease carrier Astraeus Airlines (5W) ceased operations in 2011 for more than one reason.
+DALLAS — Today in Aviation, UK charter and sublease carrier Astraeus Airlines (5W) ceased operations in 2011 for more than one reason.

-CEO Hugh Parry citied ‘Lower-than-expected levels of business during the summer of 2011, a lack of contracts for winter 2011–2012 and some extremely bad luck with a number of technical issues’ as reasons for the carriers collapse.
+CEO Hugh Parry cited “lower-than-expected levels of business during the summer of 2011, a lack of contracts for winter 2011–2012, and some extremely bad luck with a number of technical issues” as reasons for the carrier’s collapse.

 Charter flights from London Gatwick (LGW) and Manchester (MAN) commenced with a fleet of Boeing 737-300s.

-A Change of Ownership and a Change of Direction
+A Change of Ownership; a Change of Direction

-In 2006 Icelandic investment company Fons Eignarhaldsfelag took a 51% stake in the airline.
-The remaining 49% was held by Astraeus management and Aberdeen Asset Management, a private equity provider which supported the airlines launch in 2002.
+In 2006, Icelandic investment company Fons Eignarhaldsfelag took a 51% stake in the airline.
+Astraeus management and Aberdeen Asset Management, a private equity provider that supported the airline’s launch in 2002, held the remaining 49%.

 This change in ownership also led to a change in direction for 5W.
-In May 2008 Its charter and scheduled flights were dropped in favour of providing dry, damp and wet-lease aircraft.
+In May 2008, its charter and scheduled flights were dropped in favor of providing dry, damp, and wet-leased aircraft.

-The new strategy led to aircraft being operated with Ghana International (G0), British Midland (BD), Sterling Airlines (NB) and Iceland Express (HC).
+The new strategy led to aircraft being operated by Ghana International (G0), British Midland (BD), Sterling Airlines (NB), and Iceland Express (HC).

-In 2011, the aircraft was meant to be used again for the bands The Final Frontier World Tour.
-However another of the airlines 757s G-STRX was used instead and painted in a different Iron Maiden livery.
+In 2011, the aircraft was meant to be used again for the band’s The Final Frontier World Tour.
+However, another of the airline’s Boeing 757s, G-STRX, was used instead and painted in a different Iron Maiden livery.

 Featured image: Astraeus operated a total of 16 Boeing 757s through the years.
 Photo: L Doddrell, CC BY-SA 3.0, via Wikimedia Commons